 8. Failed Auto-Upgrade

-• Disable all plugins before attempting the update.
+- Disable all plugins before updating

 9. Failed to Write File to Disk